chrishah/AMEB2020_Phylogenomics_demo/README.md

   -h, --help            Show this help message and exit
 ```

+### Docker Parameters

 Now for the extra Docker parameters:

 - `--rm`: each time you run a docker container it will be stored on your system, which after a while eats up quite a bit of space, so this option tells docker to remove the container after it's finished for good.
 - `-v`: This specifies so-called mount points, i.e. the locations where the docker container and your local computer are connected.
 I've actually specified three of them in the above command.
 For example `-v $(pwd):/in` tells docker to connect the present working directory on my computer (this will be returned by a command call $(pwd)) and a place in the container called `/in`.
 Then I also mount the place where the assemblies and the BUSCO genes that we've just downloaded are located into specific places in the container which I will point BUSCO to later on.
 - `-w`: specifies the working directory in the container where the command will be exectued - I'll make it `/in` - remember that `/in` is connected to my present working directory, so essentially the programm will run and write all output to my present working directory.
 BTW, docker has a help function too:

 ```bash
 #For the main docker program
 (user@host)-$ docker --help
 #For the run subprogram
 (user@host)-$ docker run --help
 ```

 Then I specify a number of parameters for BUSCO (you can double check with the information from the `-h` above), like:

 - the input fasta file, via `--in`
 - where the output should be written, via `--out`
 - where it can find the BUSCO set I have downloaded, via `-l`
 - that I am giving it a transcriptome, via `-mode transcriptome`
 - that I want to use 4 CPUs, via `-c 4`
 - that I want it to force overwrite any existing data, in case I ran it before in the same place, via `-f`
 - and finally a few parameters for one of the gene predictors BUSCO uses, it's called `augustus`

 For genome assemblies you would do it slightly differently (the below assumes that you've downloaded the assembly and put it in the assemblies directory):

 ```bash
 (user@host)-$ mkdir Brevipalpus_yothersi
 (user@host)-$ cd Brevipalpus_yothersi